 One question people often ask is if you can self publish and traditionally publish, rather than just choosing one or the other.
-You can certainly self publish and traditionally publish over the course of your writing career, but not at the same time.
+You can certainly pursue self publishing and traditional publishing over the course of your writing career, but not at the same time.

 It’s very rare for a traditional publishing company to take on a book that has already been published somewhere else—whether that’s by you or by another publisher.
 They are looking for new, unique work that nobody else has seen.
-For this reason, choosing to self publish your novel means that you won’t be able to submit it to a traditional publisher later.
+For this reason, choosing to publish your own novel means that you won’t be able to submit it to a literary agent or traditional publisher later.

-On the flip side, some traditionally published authors decide to switch to self publishing later in their career.
-This might be because they’ve become familiar enough with the publishing industry and their craft that they no longer need the support of a publishing house, or because they want to write something different from what they’ve written before.
+On the flip side, some traditionally published authors decide to become self-published authors later in their career.
+This might be because they’ve become familiar enough with the traditional publishing world and their craft that they no longer need the support of a publishing house, or because they want to write something different from what they’ve written before.